SRH-NC/Diabetes_Prediction/README.md

 # Train diabetes predictor model using hyperparameter tuning and AutoML on diabetes dataset from UCI

-The objective of predict the likelihood of person developing diabetes using different ML models and Azure ML studio.
+The objective of this project is to predict the likelihood of person developing diabetes using different ML models and AzureML studio.

 ## Preliminary steps overview